renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 3:
 ```

-As we have no projects in `libraries` yes, we simply print the current directory.
+As we have no projects in `libraries` yet, we simply print the current directory.

 #### tutorials CMake file {#TUTORIAL_03_SETTING_UP_PROJECT_STRUCTURE_CMAKE_PROJECT_STRUCTURE_INTERMEDIATE_DIRECTORY_CMAKELISTSTXT_TUTORIALS_CMAKE_FILE}